ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     import, no, A reference to a separate file within the test suite archive that defines the documentation content. from, no, The identifier of a test suite from which the ``import`` file will be loaded.
-If unspecified, the current test suite is assumed. encoding, no, In case an ``import`` reference is defined this can be used to specify the file's encoding.
+If unspecified the current test suite is assumed. encoding, no, In case an ``import`` reference is defined this can be used to specify the file's encoding.
 If not provided ``UTF-8`` is considered.

 Using the above attributes to specify a reference to a separate file is not mandatory.
 The documentation's content can also be provided as the element's text content,